ibm-cloud-docs/netezza/security/security_compliance.md

 ## ISO 27017, ISO 27018
 {: #iso}

-NPSaaS conforms to the security controls and technical and organizational measures (TOMs) that are defined in the following documents:
+{{site.data.keyword.netezza_short}} conforms to the security controls and technical and organizational measures (TOMs) that are defined in the following documents:

 - [ISO 27001](https://www.iso.org/standard/27001)
 - [ISO 27017](https://www.iso.org/standard/43757.html)